Here is a glossary to help you with the main concepts and the vocabulary used on the DISCOVER module.

 As Gene Variants represents the different possibilities of a gene (as a result of a change in its nucleotide sequence), in DISCOVER we use the word variant as each of the possible values of a categorical variable.
 For example, the variants of the variable “color” may be “yellow”, “white” and “brown”; the variants for a variable that represents a promoter in a specific position may be “plCL1”, “pTDH3”, “pACT1” as they are the labels for specific promoter sequences.

-In EVOLVE, the word “descriptors” is used as a synonym for “variables”, “features” or ”columns”.
+In DISCOVER, the word “descriptors” is used as a synonym for “variables”, “features” or ”columns”.

 In Prediction Models “target” is a variable (a measurement or descriptor) that is usually unknown and you want to predict for a set of samples.
 In Evolution Models, the target is the measurement which values you want to maximize.